-The CRI is co-constructing and sharing new ways of learning, teaching, researching and mobilizing collective intelligence in the fields of life, learning and digital sciences, in order to face the world's sustainable development goals (SDGs).
+The CRI is co-constructing and sharing new ways of learning, teaching, conducting research and mobilizing collective intelligence in the fields of life, learning and digital sciences, in order to face the world's sustainable development goals (SDGs).

-CRI develops and hosts educational programs, from preschool to high school (Savanturiers - Ecole de la Recherche), and Bachelor, Master, PhD as well as lifelong learning programs, together with Université de Paris.
+CRI develops and hosts educational programs, from preschool to high school (Savanturiers - Ecole de la Recherche), and interdisciplinary Bachelor, Master, PhD as well as lifelong learning programs, of the Université de Paris.

-At the heart of CRI are an INSERM Collaboratory Unit and innovative maker and digital labs.
+At the heart of CRI are an INSERM-Université de Paris research Collaboratory Unit and an innovative maker and digital labs.

-CRI co-organised the World Innovation Summit for Education in Paris (WISE@Paris) and hosted the first edition of the Learning Planet Assembly in partnership with AFD and UNESCO.
-A wide range of partners accompany CRI including Paris City Hall.
+CRI co-organised the World Innovation Summit for Education in Paris (WISE@Paris) and hosted the first edition of the Learning Planet Assembly in partnership with AFD (Agence Française de Développement) and UNESCO.
+A wide range of partners accompanies CRI including Paris City Hall.

 CRI was founded in 2006 by François Taddei and Ariel Lindner with the Bettencourt Schueller Foundation as an essential and key supporting partner.